jmanthony3/Archimedes/docs/research/luse-grad-literature-review/hassani1980MechanicalAspects.md

 | ![](../../../attachments/luse-grad-literature-review/cavity_model_210917_154813_EST.png) |
 |:--:|
 | Figure 10: (a) Pressurized cavity model. (b) Radial and and hoop stress in an elastic/plastic sphere. (c) Residual hoop stress distribution. (d) Residual stress distribution with reversed yielding. #fig-cavity_model |

+## Abstract
+Single shot-target interactions explored to augment experimental research with simple expressions for plastic zone as a function of shot velocity and density.
+Validated with experiment.
+Observes the [[Bauschinger-Effect]].

 ## Notes
 ### Statical Aspects